 Date of Meeting: Time of Meeting:

 Employee Name: Employee ID Number:

 Issuing Supervisor: Title:

-the meeting was conda counseling stateme performance. loyee was informed that: suing a counseling statement steps toward improving employee
+the meeting was co a counseling states performance. tial to confirm that the employed onducted for the purpose of issuinment is designed to document step atts could result in discipline g a counseling statement

-ne employee's department file.
-The reason and policy name/number violation):
+• mployee's department file.
+The reason policy name/number violation):

-The employee was told the hat the following is necessa ary to correct the problem:
+The employee was told that the following is necessary to correct the problem:

 Officer Signature: Date:

 Sergeant Signature: Date:

 Lieutenant Signature: Date:

 Captain Signature: Date:

+100

-Provide a copy to the em ployee
+Provide a copy to the employee